cancerberoSgx/typescript-plugins-of-mine/typescript-node-ids/README.md

+I think this project is deprecated in favor of ts-query library - not maintained

 TypeScript support for naming Nodes uniquely and query them.
 This is particularly useful when modifying the nodes in an iteration and quickly query them again in libraries like ts-simple-ast.
 In pure TypeScript API this is not so useful since ts APIs for modifications (transformation, replaceText, etc) always generate new SourceFile and nodes, but in other libraries like ts-simple-ast where you can modify the same AST when visiting its nodes, the AST get's deprecated with some modifications and having this feature is useful.

 See https://github.com/dsherret/ts-simple-ast/issues/351